 Requesting Accommodations/Disability Services

-To request accommodations/disability services, click on the link below to fill out the ‘Request for Disability Services Application’ and submit.
-This will be received by the Disability Services Coordinator.
+To request accommodations/disability services, click on the link below to fill out the ‘Request for Accessibility Services Application’ and submit.
+This will be received by the Disabilities Services Coordinator.

 Accommodation Request Form: https://columbiacollegesc.wufoo.com/forms/qpnoujf0bszbu3/

 Accessibility Services is a function of the Office of the Provost.

 Director, Office of Accessibility and Student Success